mercuryseries/Capture-Video/README.md

 Demo
 ========================
-**Due to the use of getUserMedia, the application works perfectly only in Google Chrome**
+**Due to the use of getUserMedia, this application works perfectly only in Google Chrome**

 You can find demo of the final application at the link below [Application Demo](http://teachersdunet.hostei.com/camera)